-If you placed a check mark next to everything you planned on doing or seeing in 2017, we’re very proud.
-But 2017 is so three weeks ago and now that the new year is upon us, it’s time to make a new list.
+Now that 2018 is here, it’s time to make a list of all the things you plan on doing or seeing this year.
 And in case you were having trouble figuring out where to go and what to do, we’ve dug deep to come up with the top 10 places to visit in 2018.
 From tricentennial celebrations and jazz festivals to scenic drives, these locations will suit you just fine.
 And you better go now because some of these celebrations won’t happen again.
 At least not for another 300 years or so.

 The Detroit from 10 years ago is a long way back in your rearview mirror.
 With a revitalized downtown district and the grand opening of Little Caesars Arena, “The Motor City” is back!
 And what a fitting nickname that is.
 This city is more connected to the auto industry than Luke Skywalker is to the Force.
 Show your appreciation for the city’s car-making traditions with a visit to the Henry Ford Museum in nearby Dearborn.
 It’s only 9 miles down the road so there’s no reason to not explore it.

 Scenic Drive: Detroit River shoreline via Lakeshore Drive and Jefferson Avenue.